tomokarin/DiscordTheme.css/README.md

 # DiscordTheme.css
-A practice of the Discord theme
+A practice of the Discord theme.
+Ti install this theme you need to intall BetterDiscordApp.